JDoddsNAIT/Unity-Scripts/README.md

 - "📄" is used for all files, except for markdown files which use "📝".
 - "⚠️" is used for important information, such as Unity version.
 - "📎" is for small notes and asides.
-- "🔗" is used alongside [links]() to external sites, and "" for repositories.
+- "🔗" is used alongside [links]() to external sites, and ":octocat:" for repositories.

 ### Format
 - `Inline code` is used when referring to files, folders, and code.